adamhancock/cli/packages/workstream-daemon/README.md

 # Test waiting for input
 echo '{"session_id":"test"}' | CLAUDE_PROJECT_DIR="$(pwd)" ~/.claude/notify-daemon.sh waiting_for_input

+# Test compacting context
+echo '{"session_id":"test"}' | CLAUDE_PROJECT_DIR="$(pwd)" ~/.claude/notify-daemon.sh compacting_started

 # Test work stopped
 echo '{"session_id":"test"}' | CLAUDE_PROJECT_DIR="$(pwd)" ~/.claude/notify-daemon.sh work_stopped
 ```

 You should see status updates in Raycast and notifications for waiting/finished events.
+The compacting status will show as "Compacting" in the dashboard.

 ## How Clients Use It